Differences in application and methods of weld seam calculation

 • With nominal stresses and local stresses

-Relationship seam quality - stressability
+Relationship between seam quality and load-bearing capacity

 • Evaluation groups according to ISO 5817 steel (ISO 10042 aluminum alloys)